oracle-livelabs/security/database/advanced/key-vault-new/key-vault-Lab10.md

     ![Key Vault](./images/Screenshot_2025-10-07_23.29.07.png "Execute a re-key operation without using the Key Vault password")

-4. Verify that the tablespace was re-keyed
+4. Verify that both CDB$ROOT and PDB1 have a new TDE master key

     ```
     <copy>